Mariners making good use of Tacoma for bullpen arms

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

-If the Mariners follow the same pattern of the six weeks, De Jong will be heading back to the Rainiers and a fresh arm will be recalled.
+If the Mariners follow the same pattern of the past six weeks, De Jong will be heading back to the Rainiers and a fresh arm will be recalled.
 It’s something he’s aware of, but not openly angry about.

 “That’s my job right now,” De Jong said.
 “I don’t make that decision.
 My job is to go out there and throw the ball as well as I can and keep the team in the game.
 What I did is going to help the bullpen going into Texas.
 If I get to be there, I’m going to be ecstatic.”

-But the expectation is that the Mariners will bring in a fresh arm, particularly with the Rainiers playing in El Paso, Texas on Thursday.
+But the expectation is that the Mariners will bring in a fresh arm, particularly with the Rainiers playing in El Paso, Texas, on Thursday.
 They could have a pitcher in Dallas by Thursday evening.

 When De Jong was recalled, manager Scott Servais admitted it wasn’t how he expected to handle the bullpen, using a rotating group of long relievers.

-“It’s not ideal,” Servais said on Wednesday.
+“It’s not ideal,” Servais said Wednesday.
 “It’s not the way I particularly like to do it.
 But I think about a month or six weeks ago, we realized the situation we were in and that it was the best way to handle it.
 Unfortunately, it’s not really their fault.
-It’s the starter that has the bad outing and the long guy has to wear it and often times he’s wearing it with a plane ticket back to Triple A.”
+It’s the starter that has the bad outing, and the long guy has to wear it, and oftentimes he’s wearing it with a plane ticket back to Triple A.”

-If De Jong is optioned, he’ll head back knowing that he’s building confidence in himself and trust with the big league staff in his ability to get outs.
+If De Jong is optioned, he’ll head back knowing that he’s building confidence in himself and trust with the big-league staff in his ability to get outs.

 “Any time I can get more experience it’s going to add to that comfort level,” he said.
 “Any chance I can to be up here, I want to be up here and I want to help.
 This year I need to be versatile.
 I need to be available when this team needs me.”